Published on June 24th, 2017 | by Joey Finnegan0

 The alliance came crashing down when a feud began between Kevin Sullivan and Brian Pillman.
 This rivalry is a subject for another time (“I respect you, booker man”), but it ended abruptly when Pillman finagled his way out of the company, over to ECW, and then over to the WWF (now WWE).
 Needing a replacement, Chris Benoit was subbed in for The Loose Cannon.

 It began during a match with The Public Enemy.
 Dissension brewed as Kevin Sullivan and Chris Benoit reluctantly joined forces to take on the team for a “Lethal Lottery” tag team match.
 It ended with The Public Enemy winning and The Taskmaster attacking The Canadian Crippler.
-From there, they had violent confrontations, leading to a feud in which Kevin Sullivan, WCW’s head booker, booked Chris Benoit to have an affair with Woman, Sullivan’s onscreen valet and real life wife Nancy Sullivan.
+From there, they had violent confrontations, leading to a feud in which Kevin Sullivan, WCW’s head booker, booked Chris Benoit to have an affair with Woman, Sullivan’s onscreen valet, and real-life wife Nancy Sullivan.

 In order to promote realism and keep an old-school edge, Sullivan had them spend time together in public.
 They’d hold hands, share hotel rooms, etc. This on-screen relationship developed into an off-screen relationship.
 It was a messy situation, to say the least.
 Chris himself was married to Martina Benoit, who gave birth to two of his children, David and Megan.
-Rather than squash the feud, Sullivan and Benoit continued on, wrestling a series of fierce matches.
+Rather than squash the feud, Sullivan, and Benoit continued on, wrestling a series of fierce matches.
 They had a rocky relationship, at best, behind the scenes.
 However, Chris said on the DVD “Hard Knocks: The Chris Benoit Story,” that Sullivan never took undue liberties with him in the ring, even though he blamed Benoit for his marriage crumbling.

 This lasted for over a year, with Sullivan dispatching several of his enforcers to try and take out Benoit.
 It all culminated in a retirement match at Bash at the Beach 1997, which Sullivan lost in an attempt to explain away his disappearance into a behind-the-scenes role.
 This story has become something of a legend among wrestling fans, with many of them using it as fodder for a conspiracy theory.

 As the conspiracy goes, the belief is that Kevin Sullivan held this grudge for a decade, plotting and scheming.
 Then he acted, killing Chris, Nancy, and Daniel, and framing Chris for the whole thing.
-The most “evidence” ever cited for this notion is Sullivan’s history playing a Satanist character.
+The most “evidence” ever cited for this notion is Sullivan’s history of playing a Satanist character.
 It’s a ludicrous idea, frankly.

 From a two-part episode of The Ross Report: